-To delegate responsibilities within your organization, SUSE Manager provides several roles with varying degrees of access.
+To delegate responsibilities within your organization, Uyuni provides several roles with varying degrees of access.
 This list describes the permissions of each role and the differences between them:

-- User (normal user) Also known as a System Group User, this is the standard role associated with any newly created user.
-This person may be granted access to manage system groups and software channels, if the SUSE Manager administrator sets the roles accordingly.
+- [guimenu]''User (normal user) Also known as a System Group User, this is the standard role associated with any newly created user.
+This person may be granted access to manage system groups and software channels, if the Uyuni administrator sets the roles accordingly.
 The systems must be in system groups for which the user has permissions to manage them.
-However, all globally subscribable channels may be used by anyone. - SUSE Manager Administrator This role allows a user to perform any function available in SUSE Manager .
+However, all globally subscribable channels may be used by anyone. - SUSE Manager Administrator This role allows a user to perform any function available in Uyuni.

 As the master account for your organization, the person holding this role can alter the privileges of all other accounts of this organization, and conduct any of the tasks available to the other roles.
-Like with other roles, multiple SUSE Manager administrators may exist.
-Go to Admin > Users and click the check box in the SUSE Manager Admin row.
+Like with other roles, multiple Uyuni administrators may exist.
+Go to Main Menu > Admin > Users and click the check box in the SUSE Manager Admin row.
 For more information, see Section 18.3, "Main Menu > Admin > Users".
-A SUSE Manager Administrator can create foreign organizations; but a SUSE Manager Adminent of the subscription of the tasks and the subscription of the tasks adminent of the tasks administrator of the tasks adminent of tasks adm ministrator can only create users for an organization if he is entitled with organization administrator privileges for this organization.

-- Organization Administrator This role provides a user with all the permissions other administrators have, namely the activation key, configuration, channel, and system group administrator.
-Organization Administrator is not entitled to perform actions that belong to the Admin tab (see Chapter 18, Admin). - Activation Key Administrator This role is designed to manage your collection of activation keys.
-A user assigned to this role can modify and delete any key within your organization. - Image Administrator This role is designed to manage Image building.
++ A SUSE Manager Administrator can create foreign organizations; but a SUSE Manager Administrator can only create users for an organization if he is entitled with organization administrator privileges for this organization. \ Organization Administrator - This role provides a user with all the permissions other administrators have, namely the activation key, configuration, channel, and system group administrator.
+A Organization Administrator is not entitled to perform actions that belong to the Main Menu > Admin features (see Chapter 18, Admin). \ Activation Key Administrator - This role is designed to manage your collection of activation keys.
+A user assigned to this role can modify and delete any key within your organization. \ Image Administrator - This role is designed to manage Image building.
 Modifiable content includes Image Profiles, Image Builds and Image Stores.
-A user assigned with this role can modify and delete all content located under the Image tab located on the left navigation menu.
-These changes will be applied across the organization. - Configuration Administrator This role enables a user to manage the configuration of systems within the organization, using either the SUSE Manager Web interface or tool from the rhncfg-management package.

-- Channel Administrator This role provides a user with full access to all software channels within your organization.
-This requires the SUSE Manager synchronization tool (mgr-sync from the susemanager-tools package).
-The channel administrator may change the base channels of systems, make channels globally subscribable, and create entirely new channels. - System Group Administrator This role limits authority to systems or system groups to which access is granted.
+A user assigned with this role can modify and delete all content located under the Main Menu > Images.
+These changes will be applied across the organization. \ Configuration Administrator - This role enables a user to manage the configuration of systems within the organization, using either the Uyuni Web UI or tool from the rhncfg-management package. \ Channel Administrator - This role provides a user with full access to all software channels within your organization.
+This requires the Uyuni synchronization tool (mgr-sync from the susemanager-tools package).
+The channel administrator may change the base channels of systems, make channels globally subscribable, and create entirely new channels. \ System Group Administrator - This role limits authority to systems or system groups to which access is granted.
 The System Group Administrator can create new system groups, delete any assigned systems from groups, add systems to groups, and manage user access to groups.

-Being a SUSE Manager administrator enables you to remove administrator rights from other users.
-It is possible to remove your own privileges as long as you are not the only SUSE Manager administrator.
+Being a Uyuni administrator enables you to remove administrator rights from other users.
+It is possible to remove your own privileges as long as you are not the only Uyuni administrator.

 To assign a new role to a user, check the respective box.
-SUSE Manager administrators are automatically granted administration access to all other roles, signified by grayed-out check boxes.
+Uyuni administrators are automatically granted administration access to all other roles, signified by grayed-out check boxes.
 Click Update to submit your changes.